Aadharsh-Geethagovindan/breakpoint-site/public/lore/section4.md

 While the bulk of the Constellian Navy operates through standard fleets and command structures, certain missions require highly trained, specialized operatives.
 These tasks — including deep infiltration, high-risk rift suppression, and tactical strike coordination — fall to the Navy’s Special Forces Divisions.
 These elite groups are composed of operatives drawn from across the Alliance, often trained under unique protocols and equipped with custom-built weaponry or experimental systems.

-Most special forces divisions operate independently of standard fleet hierarchy, answering only to a designated high command branch or specific ArchMarshal directive.
+Most special forces divisions operate independently of standard fleet hierarchy, answering only to a designated high command branch or specific SunMarshal directive.
 While rare in number, they are instrumental in resolving conflicts that would otherwise overwhelm conventional naval forces.

 #### **Voidblade**